New to Item Events? You can read the first article in this series for an introduction to Item Events.

 To remove a threshold, click the Trash can button to its right.

-One thing to remember is that each price change is based on the base price and is not accumulative.
+Remember that each price change is based on the base price and is not accumulative.
 So...

 • If the base price is $10 with a threshold of 3 and a discount of -10%, then the price is $9 ($10-10%)